-When a student withdraws from school, they must contact the guidance office to obtain a transfer/withdrawal form that must be signed by the student's teachers, the school nurse, school counselor and principal.
+When a student withdraws from school, they must contact the guidance office to obtain a transfer/withdrawal form that must be signed by the student's teachers, the school nurse, school counselor and administrator.
 An exit interview form will be conducted by the student and the school counselor indicating the reasons for withdrawal.
-The withdrawal form must be signed by the student, the school counselor and if a high school student, their parent/guardian.
+The withdrawal form must besigned by the student, the school counselor and the school administrator.